Blog Driver’s Licence Renewal in Ontario

 How much is the driver’s licence renewal fee?

-An Ontario licence renewal costs $90 for a five years.
+An Ontario licence renewal costs $90 for five years.
 You can pay using Visa, Mastercard and Interac.
 If the renewal is not for a full five years, you may see a different cost.
 This may happen if the date on your licence is changed to match the expiration of your health card.
 There is no extra payment for postage and mailing costs.

 What happens if I drive with an expired licence in Ontario?

 If you don’t renew your driver's licence in time, it will no longer be valid.
 You are not legally permitted to drive with an expired licence in the province.
 You could face a fine from $200 to $1000.
-You can still renew after it expires, but if you wait more than one year, you may need to take a vision test and additional testing may be required if you wait an extended period of time.
+You can still renew after it expires, but if you wait more than one year, you may need to take a vision test, and additional testing may be required if you wait an extended period of time.

 How to renew an expired Ontario driver's licence

 Depending on how long your licence has expired, you can still renew online.
-Here is an overview of the process of renewing your Ontario licence even if it is expired.
+Here is an overview of the process of renewing your Ontario licence, even if it is expired.
+You can renew your licence online if you meet the following conditions:

 • You have a full G licence.
 If you are a novice driver, and your permit expired, you cannot renew it, you will need to start the process over.